awsdocs/amazon-msk-developer-guide/doc_source/mkc-tutorial-setup.md

 1. For the cluster name enter `mkc-tutorial-cluster`\.

+1. Under General cluster properties, choose **Provisioned** for the cluster type\.

-1. Under **Networking**, choose an Amazon VPC, then set the **Number of Zones** to 2, then select the Availability Zones and subnets that you want to use\.
-Remember the IDs the of the Amazon VPC and subnets you selected because we need them later in this tutorial\.
+1. Under **Networking**, choose an Amazon VPC\.
+Then select the Availability Zones and subnets that you want to use\.
+Remember the IDs of the Amazon VPC and subnets that you selected because you need them later in this tutorial\.

 1. Under **Access control methods** ensure that only **Unauthenticated access** is selected\.

 1. Under **Encryption** ensure that only **Plaintext** is selected\.

-1. Scroll down and choose **Create cluster**\.
-This takes you to the cluster's details page\.
-On that page, look for the security group ID under **Security groups applied**\.
-Remember that ID because we need it later in this tutorial\.
+1. Continue through the wizard and then choose **Create cluster**\.
+This takes you to the details page for the cluster\.
+On that page, under **Security groups applied**, find the security group ID\.
+Remember that ID because you need it later in this tutorial\.

 **To create the IAM role that can write to the destination bucket**